-During the Summer months of June and July an exceptional and wonderful phenomenon can be seen in our night-time skies.
+During the Summer months of June and July, an exceptional and remarkable phenomenon is visible in our night-time skies.

-As you can see from the amazing photograph the effects are simply stunning!
-The image was taken by Matt Robinson of Astro Matt Photography from Roker Beach during the early hours of a summer’s morning just prior to sunrise in 2015 and won him an award from Insight Astronomy Photographer of the Year.
+As you can see from the fantastic photograph, the effects are stunning!
+The image by Matt Robinson was captured from Roker Beach during the early hours of a summer’s morning just before sunrise in 2015 and won him an award from Insight Astronomy Photographer of the Year.

-To see them you’ll need to be a night-owl as they are best viewed about half an hour after sunset through to half an hour before sunrise.
-Look towards the North and spot them towards the horizon, the further North you are the higher they should appear in the sky.
-Recently they have been spotted from as far South as the South coast of England!
+To see them, you’ll need to be a night-owl as they are best viewed about half an hour after sunset through to half an hour before sunrise.
+Look towards the North and spot them towards the horizon; the further North you are, the higher they appear in the sky.
+We have heard reports that Noctilucent clouds have been visible as far south as the South Coast of England!